 On our way back from the road to Hana adventure, we stopped at Mama's Fish House for dinner.
 Make sure you make a reservation in advance, we used Opentable.
 Parking is valet only.

-I'm not a fish person particularly, but I did try some and it was the best fish I’ve ever had.
+I'm not a fish person particularly, but I did try some of our friends dish and it was the best fish I’ve ever had.
 I enjoyed their short rib and a couple of Mai Tai's (love that it's served in a tiki glass)!

 MORNING: SCUBA DIVING